kyleu/projectile/doc/src/tutorial/poker/03-configuring-projectile.md

 There's a semi-functional command-line interface, but it's poorly documented, so we'll use the UI provided by Projectile.

-Using one of the methods described in @ref[Getting Started](../../gettingStarted/index.md), launch the projectile server, and open http://localhost:20000
+Using one of the methods described in @ref[Installing Projectile](../../gettingStarted/installing.md), launch the projectile server, and open http://localhost:20000

 If all goes well, you should see a screen like this: